Paramore: Appearances in films and video games

 In 2005, Paramore made its first video game appearance with the song "Pressure" being featured in the console versions of the video game The Sims 2.

 In March 2008, Paramore made its first rhythm game appearance with "Crushcrushcrush" as a downloadable track in the video game Rock Band and later being a playable song in Guitar Hero On Tour: Decades.
 Later that year, Rock Band 2 was released with the song "That's What You Get" included as a playable track.
 The video game Guitar Hero World Tour featured the song "Misery Business" along with Hayley Williams participating in motion capture sessions for the game.
 She is featured as an unlockable character in the game as well.
 "Misery Business" was also featured as an on-disc track on Rock Band 3, while "Pressure", "The Only Exception", "Brick by Boring Brick", and "Ignorance" are available as downloadable tracks for the game.
 In 2015, the song "Still Into You" was featured as an on-disc song for Rock Band 4.
+"Crushcrushcrush" was also featured in the 2010 console edition of Dance Dance Revolution for the PlayStation 3 and Nintendo Wii.

 Paramore's song "Decode" was the lead single for the film Twilight.
 Another song called "I Caught Myself" is also featured on the film's soundtrack.
 "Decode" was released on October 1, 2008, on the Paramore Fan Club site as well as author Stephenie Meyer's website.
 The music video premiered on November 3.
 Hot Topic hosted listening parties for the soundtrack on October 24, 2008, and the album was released on November 4, 2008.
 "Misery Business" is also featured in Saints Row 2 and in NHL 08.

 The music video for "Decode", along with the Twilight film trailer, was shown in the North American Home Theater of PlayStation Home from December 11, 2008, to December 18, 2008.
 The video premiered in full through MTV on November 3, 2008, one day ahead of the release of the soundtrack on which the song is featured.

 Paramore's song "Now" is featured as a song for the game Rocksmith 2014.
 In March 2024, "Misery Business" was added as a playable track to Fortnite Festival, being joined by "Ain't It Fun" and "Still Into You" in March 2025.